uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 ![
-**a) Randomly selected signals from each class, showing only the data points between 2 and 8 ns.**
+**Randomly selected signals from each class, showing only the data points between 2 and 8 ns.**
 ](https://user-images.githubusercontent.com/112973477/198888092-eba56164-5253-424a-b1bf-66a6aad0e06d.png
  "Tall image"){#fig:tall-image height=2in}